uccser/cs4hs/README.md

 ## Contributing

 Forks and pull requests are welcome.
+We use [Vincent Driessen's Git Branching Model](http://nvie.com/posts/a-successful-git-branching-model/) for managing development.